smart-edge-open/ido-specs/doc/building-blocks/enhanced-platform-awareness/smartedge-open-topology-manager.md

 SPDX-License-Identifier: Apache-2.0
 Copyright (c) 2019-2021 Intel Corporation
 ```
+> # A newer version of this document exists.
+> This document applies to experience kits deployed using Ansible.
+>
+> See the updated [Topology Manager documentation](https://smart-edge-open.github.io/docs/components/resource-management/topology-manager) for kits that use the Edge Software Provisioner for deployment, such as the Developer Experience Kit.
+>
 <!-- omit in toc -->
 # Resource Locality Awareness Support Through Topology Manager in Smart Edge Open
 - [Overview](#overview)